How to Find Insanely Cheap Flights

 CHANGE AIRPORTS

-Are there are any airports nearby that you can fly out of.
-As mentioned above, certain airlines only fly out of certain airports or use a particular airport as a hub.
-If the other airport is driveable, and the money that you save is worth the effort then this is a great way to save money on flights.
+Are there any airports nearby that you can fly out of?
+Certain airlines only fly out of certain airports or use a particular airport as a hub.
+If the other airport is driveable and the money you save is worth the effort, this is a great way to save on flights.

 TIP BAR